 Emphasize the Wilson-Lodge feud.
 Consider how their great political controversies were deepened by personal hatred and pride.

-Conduct a class debate over the following topics: for example, America Should Enter World War I, World War I Protesters Should Be Guaranteed Freedom of Speech, and The United States Should Join the League of Nations.
+Conduct a class debate on topics such as America Should Enter World War I, World War I Protesters Should Be Guaranteed Freedom of Speech, and The United States Should Join the League of Nations.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Show students the following video: The Century—America’s Time (ABC Video in association with The History Channel), Volume I: 1914–1919: Shell Shock.
 “World War I erupts, and with it, America suffers its greatest physical and emotional losses since The Civil War.”